Kirk's dik-dik: Genetics

 Dik-diks in general have complex chromosomal arrangements.
 They typically have 2n=46 to 2n=48 arrangements; however, dik-diks with 2n=49 have been discovered, as well.
 Furthermore, some have 47 chromosomes with X/A translocation.
 The two common cytotypes (46- and 48-chromosome individuals) are different enough so that resulting hybrids are sterile.
 Many zoos are now known to harbor hybrids between different cytotypes, with anomalous chromosome numbers and causing unexplained sterility.
-Examination of these individuals shows a lack of spermatogenesis in males, for example hybrids between Kirk's and Guenther's dik-diks are infertile.
+Examination of these individuals shows a lack of spermatogenesis in males, for example hybrids between Kirk's and Günther's dik-diks are infertile.

 Predators

-Dik-diks are susceptible to a myriad of predators including eagles, wildcats, jackals, caracals, leopards, hyenas, cheetahs, Cape wild dogs, honey badgers, crocodiles, pythons, lions, monitors, and humans.
-Young dik-diks are particularly preyed upon by baboons, genets, and eagles.
+The main predators of Kirk's dik-dik are jackals, caracals, leopards, hyenas, cheetahs, Cape wild dogs, honey badgers, crocodiles, pythons, and lions.
+The young of Kirk's dik-dik are particularly preyed upon by baboons, genets, and eagles.
 Dik-diks have fine-tuned senses of hearing, sight, and smell.
 When they feel in danger or hear the alarm calls of other animals, they hide, rather than flee.
 Only when frightened or disturbed do they emit their iconic "zik-zik" alarm.

 Human impacts and interactions

 Humans are the greatest threat to dik-diks, which are sometimes hunted for their hides and bones, often using snares.
 The bones from their legs and feet are used in traditional jewelry, while their hides are fashioned into suede gloves.
 An entire dik-dik hide is required to produce a single glove.
-Nowak (1991) asserted that dik-dik are disliked by local hunters because they flush and warn larger game to the presence of humans.
+Nowak (1991) asserted that dik-diks are disliked by local hunters because they flush and warn larger game to the presence of humans.
 Dik-diks also benefit from the destruction of vegetation via human-mediated slash-and-burn agriculture that results in the subsequent secondary growth of shrubs that serve as a food source and place of refuge for dik-diks.
 The IUCN Redlist lists Kirk's dik-dik as "least concern".

 Subspecies

-Usually, four subspecies of Kirk's dik-dik are distinguished, but they may represent three or more distinct species:
+Usually, four subspecies of Kirk's dik-diks are distinguished, but they may represent three or more distinct species: